MWBE Frequently Asked Questions

 No. A firm must be designated as either MBE or WBE for a project and that designation remains for the life of the project.

-Contractors are required to ensure that good faith efforts are made to include meaningful participation by M/WBEs in the Fund’s programs.
+Contractors are required to ensure that good faith efforts are made to include meaningful participation by MWBE and SDVOB firms in the Fund’s programs.
 Contractors must be diligent and creative in order to develop a plan that complies with the program.
 If your firm incurs difficulty, the Good Faith Efforts Guidelines will assist in preparing the documentation required to support your efforts.
 Responses to the information in the Guidelines must be provided to SUNY's Opportunities Programs Office in an item-by-item format following the numerical sequence as presented.
 Such documentation will also be required to support Utilization Plan approval prior to release of the Fund’s Notice of Award.